 Best Wake Up Call

-Hacienda Los Guayacanes, DR – the final day of my trip, I decided to take in the early morning, have my last dip in the Caribbean Sea &, so I didn’t have to carry wet stuff home with me I also ticked off Number 64 of my Life List – Skinny Dip!
-The calm of the water, while I lay on my back looking at the swallows as they soared around the end of the dock, is a moment I will always remember!
+The final day of my trip.
+I decided to take in the early morning & have my last dip in the Caribbean Sea.
+So I didn’t have to carry wet stuff home with me, I also ticked off Number 64 of my Life List – Skinny Dip!
+The water was calm.
+I lay on my back looking at the swallows as they soared around the end of the dock.
+It is a moment I will always remember!